 For any questions, contact bookings@nswfarmwriters.org.au

-Agribuzz is a 'smart casual' event providing professional networking and development opportunities in a relaxed atmosphere.
+Agribuzz is a smart casual event providing professional networking and development opportunities in a relaxed atmosphere.

-Agribuzz provides the opportunity for our members and friends to exchange business intelligence and ideas over drinks and canapés, enjoy a brief presentation, and mingle with their peers.
+It provides the opportunity for our members and friends to exchange business intelligence and ideas over drinks and canapés, enjoy a brief presentation, and mingle with their peers.
 Those establishing their careers can talk to agribusiness leaders over a drink while those on the look-out for talent can meet aspiring leaders-in-the-making.

 Proudly sponsored by: